nidhaldring/JSdoodles/2048 (kinda)/readme.md

-so i was trying to implement the infamous 2048 game using p5.js but since i didn't know how the game worked entirely i ended up creating an edited <b>hacky</b> (and ugly) version of the game  but i kept it !
+So i was trying to implement the infamous 2048 game using p5.js but since i didn't know how the game worked entirely i ended up creating an edited <b>hacky</b> (and ugly) version of the game  but i kept it !
 ( cuz the code seemed so wonderfull and neat xD ) <br/>
-: i leave it for you to find the difference :3
+<b>I'm leaving as an exercise to reader to find the difference  </b>

 <br/>
 <br/>